geoarrow/geoarrow/format.md

 memory layout.

-The goal of this specification is to store geometries in an Arrow-compatible format that
+The goal of this specification is to store geometries in an Arrow-compatible format that:

-1. has low (de)serialization overhead
+- Has low (de)serialization overhead, and
-2. once in memory is cheap to convert to geospatial libraries (e.g., GEOS or JTS) or easy to directly operate on (e.g., directly working with the coordinate values).
+- Once in memory is cheap to convert to geospatial libraries (e.g., GEOS or JTS) or easy to directly operate on (e.g., directly working with the coordinate values).

 Benefits of using the proposed Arrow-native format include:

-- Cheap access to the raw coordinate values for all geometries
+- Cheap access to the raw coordinate values for all geometries,
-- Columnar data layout
+- Columnar data layout, and
-- Full data type system of Arrow is available for attribute data
+- Full data type system of Arrow is available for attribute data.

 More specifically, the Arrow geometry specification stores the raw coordinate values in contiguous buffers with enough metadata (offsets) to reconstruct or